 Each week provides an opportunity to listen, learn, discuss and discover.

-You don’t need to be a Christian to sign up or have worked out what you believe beforehand.
-All you need to bring is yourself.
+You don’t need to be a Christian to sign up or to have worked out what you believe beforehand.
+All you need is to log on with zoom.

 Who is Just Explore for?